 - 1. Anyone ages 14 17 is required to have a work permit prior to being employed. - 2.
-Teacher-answered for the particular school. - 3.
+Teacher-answered for the particular school.
+Also found online at: https://dia.delawareworks.com/labor-law/child-labor.php - 3.
 A parent or legal guardian must sign if you are 14 or 15 years old. - 4.
-Restricted activities include: operating or cleaning slicing machines, dough mixing machines, and many metal forming, punching, or shearing machines.
+Restricted activities include: using deep fat fryers, baking, construction work, any job using ladders or scaffolds, loading and unloading trucks, and jobs in warehouses (except office and clerical work).
+Using or cleaning slicing machines, dough-mixing machines, and many metal-forming, punching, or shearing machines is prohibited.
 The erection and/or repair of electrical wires is also prohibited. - 5.
-Minimum wage in Delaware is currently \$8.25 per hour (except for tipped jobs.) - 6.
+Minimum hourly wage for youth (ages 14-17) in Delaware is currently \$8.75 per hour (except for tipped jobs). - 6.
 Office of Labor Law Enforcement at the Delaware Department of Labor.